Key Specs of Skoda Kushaq

 Kushaq Latest Update

-Skoda Kushaq Variants: It is offered in three trims: Active, Ambition, and Style.
+Skoda Kushaq Variants: It is sold in three trims: Active, Ambition, and Style.

 Skoda Kushaq Features: Skoda has equipped the Kushaq with ventilated front seats, a 10.25-inch touchscreen system, wireless charging, a sunroof, connected car tech, and a 6-speaker sound system with a subwoofer.

-Skoda Kushaq Safety: Insuring passenger safety are up to six airbags, electronic stability control (as standard), and rear parking sensors.
+Skoda Kushaq Safety: Ensuring passenger safety are up to six airbags, electronic stability control (as standard), and rear parking sensors.

-Skoda Kushaq Rivals: The Skoda SUV takes on the Maruti Suzuki S-Cross, Hyundai Creta, Kia Seltos, MG Astor, Renault Duster, Nissan Kicks, and the Volkswagen Taigun.
-If you want a compact SUV that’s more rugged-looking, check out the Mahindra Scorpio.
+Skoda Kushaq Rivals: The Kushaq goes up against the Maruti Suzuki S-Cross, Hyundai Creta, Kia Seltos, MG Astor, Renault Duster, Nissan Kicks, and the Volkswagen Taigun.
+If you want a more rugged-looking compact SUV, check out the Mahindra Scorpio.

 Skoda Kushaq Price

 The price of Skoda Kushaq starts at Rs.
-10.49 Lakh and goes upto Rs.
-17.59 Lakh.
-Skoda Kushaq is offered in 7 variants - the base model of Kushaq is 1.0 TSI Active and the top variant Skoda Kushaq 1.5 TSI Style DSG which comes at a price tag of Rs.
-17.59 Lakh.
+10.79 Lakh and goes upto Rs.
+17.99 Lakh.
+Skoda Kushaq is offered in 9 variants - the base model of Kushaq is 1.0 TSI Active and the top variant Skoda Kushaq 1.5 TSI Style 6 Airbags DSG which comes at a price tag of Rs.
+17.99 Lakh.

 |1.0 TSI Ambition999 cc, Manual, Petrol, 17.88 kmpl||Rs.12.79 Lakh*|